privML/privacy-evaluator/README.md

 ![](docs/mia_blackbox_rule_based.png)

+#### Membership Inference Attack on Point basis (Privacy Risk score)

+This is the membership Inference Attack on Point described in *Systematic Evaluation of Privacy Risks of Machine Learning Models*  [(arXiv:2003.10595)](https://arxiv.org/abs/2003.10595).
+The attack performs an empirical measurement of the posterior probability that a singular datapoint is from the training set, observing the target model’s behavior over that sample.
+An on point basis result or privacy risk score for a given sample of zero means that it's propability of beeing a member is estimated to be zero.

+The calculation of the privacy risk score is grounded in bayesian principles.
+For the details of the calculation see the paper linked above.

 #### Membership Attacker's Advantage Score

 The metric represents the attacker's advantage score.
 It represents the degree to which a learning algorithm, i.e. a model, reveals membership to an adversary.
 The score calculation is based on Definition 4 from [Yeom, Samuel, et al.](https://arxiv.org/pdf/1709.01604.pdf).

 ## Getting Involved